pitfail/pitfail-reports/proposal/proposal.rst

 This is realistic, but it's not terribly interesting for a game.
 An option has a contract underneath it, and the nature of that contract can become interesting in a real market.
-PitFail therefore allows users to *design their own contracts*, i.e. create new financial products.
+Pitfail therefore allows users to *design their own contracts*, i.e. create new financial products.

 This ability essentially allows users to create a new financial environment.
 There are a few key aspects:

 - In the real world there are courts to enforce contracts, so they can be creative.
-In PitFail contracts must be simple enough that the software can enforce them.
+In Pitfail contracts must be simple enough that the software can enforce them.

 - Contracts need to be simple enough for users to be comfortable using them,